uber-go/fx/README.md

 func main() {
   // Create the service object
   service := core.NewService(
-    // Initialize without a ServiceInstance, since we don't need to observe
-    // lifecycle events.
-    nil,

     // The list of module creators for this service, in this case
     // creates a Thrift RPC module called "keyvalue" rpc.ThriftModule("keyvalue", rpc.CreateThriftServiceFunc(NewYarpcThriftHandler)),